-Technical Success Stories: SLC SD Card Solution- Terabytes Written & Drive Writes Per Day
+Technical Success Stories: SLC SD Card Solution- Terabytes Written & Drive Writes

-The technology surrounding flash storage, and even Industrial Grade Flash storage is making it harder and harder to compare one solution, or one supplier to another.
+The technology surrounding SLC SD cards, and Industrial Grade Flash storage in general is making it harder and harder to compare one solution, or one supplier to another.
 It used to be as easy as comparing SLC flash and MLC flash, but eventually this progressed into TLC, eMLC (Enterprise MLC) and now 3D NAND.
 For some time, the preferred method was to analyze the P/E cycles (Program/Erase) of the flash.
 This allowed some math to be done to guess, based on your file size and total data written, how long the flash would last for the host.
 This was overtaken by TBW, or the ability to determine the Total Terabytes Written over time, and then rate flash this way.
 The truth is that the behavior of flash is actually determined by a number of factors.
 You must take into account performance, data retention and endurance, density, and the design of the flash and CPU in order to truly make a more accurate determination of the life of the storage you are considering to buy.

 If you dig a little deeper into NAND flash, one concept most users are not aware of is the Write Amplification (WA) associated with flash.
 In simple terms, WA is when an entire block needs to be programmed, when a relatively small amount of data is written.
-This means the entire block is programmed, or worn, when only a small piece of new or changed information was introduced.
+This means the entire block is programmed or worn when only a small piece of new or changed information was introduced.
 This negates the value of TBW or DWPD based flash life calculators, as in this case the quantity of data written has been amplified dramatically as the design of the flash requires an entire block to be programmed.
 This is why a flash life calculator, in order to have any accuracy at all, needs to take into account more than just the amount of data written over time, but the design and density of the flash.
-Note that generally most card based NAND storage is block based, while many SSD type storage is page based, and less affected by WA.
+Note that generally most card-based NAND storage is block-based, while many SSD type storage is page-based, and less affected by WA.

 The Medical device manufacture buyer was frustrated.
 She was changing cards, and capacities, and suppliers for the 3rd time in 3 years, and her compliance people were frustrated as well.
 In Medical devices, the approvals and testing is expensive and can take sometimes months.
 She was demanding at least a 24 month life cycle on this card, rather than the 18 months the Delkin Salesperson was offering her based on our flash roadmap.

-The Delkin models to compare MLC and an SLC based SD card are one of the more sophisticated in the market, and in addition to taking into account the TBW and capacity of the card, also used the usage model and file size and how it was written in our measurement.
+The Delkin models to compare MLC and an SLC SD cards are one of the more sophisticated in the market, and in addition to taking into account the TBW and capacity of the card, also used the usage model and file size and how it was written in our measurement.
 Along with the target price and the TCO would allow a fair comparison of technologies, which might be the solution the buyer was looking for.

 The first step for the Delkin Customer Applications team was a complete understanding of the requirements of the customer.
 Starting with the usage model of the cards, Delkin was able to determine the P/E cycles, TBW, workload and design of the flash, to come up with an expected life of the flash and flash-endurance in this customer’s application.
 As in all things, the more accurate the data, the more realistic the time estimate would be.